Trip reference number: ITN-BRA022

 Brazil is home to spectacular beaches, mountains and tropical forests, and of course stunning cities.
 Whilst in Rio de Janeiro, visit Christ the Redeemer guarding the city upon Corcovado Mountain and ride the cable car to the summit of Sugar Loaf Mountain.
 Sip a caipirinha on Copacabana Beach while listening to samba and watching the lively cariocas (Rio's residents) try their hand at capoeira or perhaps just a game of beach football.

-Vast tropical wetlands of the Pantanal are home to an estimated 1000 bird species and 300 mammals.
+From the Amazon you fly back to the south and vistit the vast tropical wetlands of the Pantanal.
+This region has an estimated 1000 bird species and 300 mammals.
 Eagle-eyed visitors will spot the iconic Jaribou and hyacinth macaw above, whilst on land caiman and capybaras roam.
+The Pantanal wetlands are also the best place in Brazil for spotting Jaguars, and this itinerary can be tailored for a focus on encountering one of the world's largest cats.

-At Iguacu Falls, the lush tropical rainforest that surrounds the waterfalls is home to beautiful butterflies, colourful birds, a rich array of vegetation and mammals such as coatis and even the elusive jaguar.
+Following your experience in the wetalands you continue to the Iguacu Falls.
+Here you are back in the lush tropical rainforest that surround the waterfalls, and this is home to beautiful butterflies, colourful birds, a rich array of vegetation and the occasional mammal such as coatis.
 The falls themselves tumble over the rocks, creating a deafening cacophony of gushing water - a memorable end to your Brazilian holiday at one of the World's Natural Wonders.

-Day 1 Depart the UK today on your direct British Airways flight to Rio de Janeiro.
+Day 1 Depart the UK today on your chosen flights to Rio de Janeiro.
 Set on one of the most beautiful natural bays in the world, with its backdrop of rocky wooded mountains, stunning beaches and deep blue sea studded with islands, Rio offers a taste of Brazil’s natural wonders.
-Settle into your hotel overlooking Ipanema Beach and relax into the Carioca vibe.
+Settle into your hotel and relax into the Carioca vibe.

-Day 4 Bid farewell to Rio de Janeiro and head to the mighty Amazon rainforest.
-Covering almost half of Brazil, the world's largest tropical rainforest is home to 40,000 plant species, 427 mammals and 1,300 bird species, that's not including all the reptiles, fish and amphibians!
-Spend the next two nights at the Amazon Eco-Park Jungle Lodge and through a variety of excursions discover this incredible eco-system and its inhabitants.
+Day 3 You have the morning at leisure in Rio de Janeiro before you head to the mighty Amazon rainforest.
+Covering almost half of Brazil, the world's largest tropical rainforest is home to 40,000 plant species, 427 mammals and 1,300 bird species, that's not including all the reptiles, fish and amphibians.
+You fly into the sprawling city of Manaus this evening and stay in a central hotel prior to your pick-up to travel to your Jungle lodge tomorrow.

-Day 6 This afternoon depart the Amazon and start your journey to the Pantanal, flying via Brasilia to Cuiaba.
-Cuiaba is the gateway to the Northern Pantanal.
-Spend the night at Deville Prime Hotel before continuing tomorrow morning to your Pantanal lodge.
+Day 7 This morning you begin your journey from your lodge back towards the city of Manaus, and depart the Amazon for the Pantanal, flying to Cuiaba.
+Cuiaba is the gateway to the Northern Pantanal, and you spend the night in the city before continuing tomorrow morning to your Pantanal lodge.

-Day 11 Today view the incredible Iguacu falls on both the Brazilian and the Argentine side.
+Day 12 Today view the incredible Iguacu falls on both the Brazilian and the Argentine side.
 Both merit a visit to take in these incredible falls from a variety of different viewpoints.
-Wend your way down a long paved path through lush subtropical rainforest on the Brazilian side to take in the vistas of the Argentine side.
-Cross the border into Argentina to traverse a series of walkways at varying levels allowing you to take in the water from every angle and find that unforgettable photo opportunity.
-For the brave you can stand just metres above the frenzied spray on a suspended platform overlooking the largest of the falls, the Devil’s Throat.
+Wend your way down a long paved path through lush subtrop...

 This trip has no fixed departures but restrictions may apply - check operator website